General Information and Registration Requirements

 Fee Adjustment Options

 Students who receive approval to drop a course during the second through tenth week of classes are liable for tuition and fees.
 However, the student may apply for a Fee Adjustment through the Registrar’s Office if the student has any of the exceptional circumstances noted above in item 3.
 The Fee Adjustment form may be submitted after the petition to drop is approved and processed.
 The Registrar will determine if a fee/tuition refund is applicable.

 A “delete” completely removes the course from the record with no history that it was ever part of the record.
 Courses will not be deleted from a student’s record except in cases of University Administrative error.
 Requests for course deletions must be submitted only during the semester in which the error has occurred and only with written explanation from college faculty verifying the error.
-Such requests must be submitted by the last day of classes and approved by the College Dean or designee and the Graduate School Dean or designee.
+Such requests must be submitted by the last day of classes and approved by the College Dean or designee and the Office of Graduate Studies Dean or designee.
 Retroactive requests for course deletions will not be approved.
 Faculty and students are encouraged to review course enrollment to verify accuracy of registration.
-In the event of extenuating circumstances such as documented medical emergencies, military leave or University error, students may request special consideration for deletions or retroactive deletions in writing to the Dean of the Graduate School.
+In the event of extenuating circumstances such as documented medical emergencies, military leave or University error, students may request special consideration for deletions or retroactive deletions in writing to the Dean of the Office of Graduate Studies.